jeferls/greenn-bubblewrap-sandbox/README.md

 - Prevents RCE via unsafe `shell_exec/exec/system/passthru/proc_open`.
 - Isolates filesystem, environment variables, and network for the child process.
-- Compatible with Laravel 5.x to 12.x.
-Runtime code targets PHP 5.6+, but CI starts at PHP 7.x because the test suite uses anonymous classes (PHP 5.6 is not covered—use 7.x+ in production).
+- Compatible with Laravel 5.x to 12.x on PHP 7.0+ (Composer requirement).
+Runtime code sticks to older syntax for legacy apps, but tests and support start on PHP 7.x; use PHP 7+ (or newer) in production.
 - Runs on Linux only (bubblewrap is a Linux-specific sandbox).

 ## Installation